LoginRadius/engineering-portal/content/blog/css3-accordion/index.md

     display: none;
 }
 ```
-Next thing to do is to show the content of the accordion tab if the label is clicked.
+The next thing to do is to show the accordion tab's content if the label is clicked.
 To do this, we have to set the ```display``` property of it to ```block``` when the label is clicked.
-We are able to know that the label is clicked by using the check-state of the checkbox that we hid earlier.
+We can know that the label is clicked using the check-state of the checkbox that we hid earlier.

 ```css
 .accordion__input:checked ~ .accordion__content{
     display: block;
 }
 ```
-Hurrayy🎉, we now have a very beautiful and functioning accordion that looks like this
+Hurray🎉, we now have a lovely and functioning accordion that looks like this
 ![css3-accordion](css3-accordion.png)